nadoo/glider/README.md

     -listen on :1081 as a transparent redirect server, forward all requests via remote ssr server.

   glider -listen redir://:1081 -forward "tls://1.1.1.1:443,vmess://security:uuid@?alterID=10"
+    -listen on :1081 as a transparent redirect server, forward all requests via remote tls+vmess server.

+  glider -listen redir://:1081 -forward "ws://1.1.1.1:80,vmess://security:uuid@?alterID=10"
-    -listen on :1081 as a transparent redirect server, forward all requests via remote vmess server.
+    -listen on :1081 as a transparent redirect server, forward all requests via remote ws+vmess server.

   glider -listen tcptun://:80=2.2.2.2:80 -forward ss://method:pass@1.1.1.1:8443
     -listen on :80 and forward all requests to 2.2.2.2:80 via remote ss server.